ngomaneneo24-hub/Monosonet/sonet/database/README.md

 ## Overview

-The SoNet system uses PostgreSQL as its primary database with separate schemas for each microservice.
+The SoNet system uses NotegreSQL as its primary database with separate schemas for each microservice.
 This approach provides:
 - **Service Isolation**: Each service has its own schema and can be deployed independently
 - **Data Consistency**: ACID transactions within each service
 - **Performance**: Optimized indexes and queries for each service's specific needs